ram1997python/Kubernetes-references/kind-kubernetes.md

 Sure!
-Here’s a step-by-step guide to *set up a Kubernetes cluster using kind (Kubernetes IN Docker)*:
+Here’s a step-by-step guide to *set up a Kubernetes cluster using kind (Kubernetes IN Docker)*: ( Windows ) - Use git bash to download kind package

 ---